wiseindy/timer-for-google-assistant/README.md

 IFTTT_EVENT_KEY=xxxxxxxxxxxxxxxxxxxxxx
 ```

 * `PORT` : (DEFAULT: `3000`, if not specified) This is the port number the application will use.
 You'll need to add this exception to your firewall rule.
 You can also use a reverse proxy.
+If you're using the docker image, this is the port used by the app, not the one exposed by the container; remember to change your port value accordingly in the docker command or your docker-compose.
 * `SECURITY_KEY` : (REQUIRED) Set this to a **unique** string and **do not share it with anyone**.
 ``` diff
 - IMPORTANT!
 Make sure you change your SECURITY KEY to something secure and DO NOT use the default value.